hackingbeauty/react-mic/README.md

 &nbsp;
 &nbsp;

+# Get Support

+Join the [Slack channel](https://hackingbeauty-slack-invite.herokuapp.com) if you have any questions or problems with React-Mic or React-Sound-Gold.
+I'm here to help you build amazing apps with audio recording capabilities.

+Customers of React-Mic-Gold and associated products develop audio recording apps, voice-activated apps, speech recognition apps, language learning apps, and much more.

+&nbsp;
+&nbsp;

 # Professional React Training Workshop

 When I was learning how to develop apps with React, I didn't have a mentor.
 I just learned everything through years of experience.